52 Denver Urban Hikes–A Week-by-Week Challenge

 January 29.
 Put on your gear and get out on Segment 8 of the 9 Creeks Loop.
 It’s along the Cherry Creek Trail to the Platte River, and the city does a great job of keeping the trail clear of snow and ice.
 It’s a great walk in the winter.
 This is a one-way hike, or you can hike it as an out-n-back for as far as you want to walk.

 February 7.
-Before the season starts at Red Rocks, enjoy it at the best time of the year.
-The winter!
-Enjoy the Red Rocks Trail Loop and then stop in the Trading Post to see the Colorado Music Hall of Fame and at the Red Rocks Visitor Center.
+Before the season starts at Red Rocks, enjoy it at the best time of the year—the winter!
+Enjoy the Red Rocks Trail Loop and then stop in the Trading Post to see the Colorado Music Hall of Fame and the Red Rocks Visitor Center.
 Is Red Rocks in Denver?
-It’s technically in Morrison but is a Denver Mountain Park, and the City of Denver owns the park.
+It’s technically in Morrison but is a Denver Mountain Park, and the City of Denver owns it.

 February 14.
 Grab your lover, best friend, mom, or cousin, and share the love.
 Do Denver’s most romantic spots.
 Get your downloadable map here.

 February 21.
 In a deep chill?
 Warm up on West Colfax and stop in Lake Steam Baths.
-You’ll also learn a little bit about Paco Sanchez on this 3-mile urban hike.
+You’ll also learn about Paco Sanchez on this 3-mile urban hike.

 February 28.
 Leap day is tomorrow.
 Take a hike from Frog Hollow Park.
 Start at the trailhead at 2350 W 8th Ave, Denver, and walk up or down the Platte River from Frog Hollow.
 A small linear park with a great name, you may not find any frogs here.
 Or maybe you will?
 It is a great place to take a break from your ride along the Platte or just to sit and enjoy a sandwich.
 Once a dumping ground for the highway maintenance teams of the past, it was the original home to Lake Archer, which supplied Denver with a small amount of drinking water.
 Perhaps that’s where the frogs were!